BiQ-Bluesoft/xperience-community-elastic-search/docs/Custom-index-strategy.md

 }
 ```

-Note that we are not preparing the AzureSearch `BaseAzureSearchModel` in `FindItemsToReindex`, but instead are generating a collection of
+Note that we are not preparing the ElasticSearch `BaseElasticSearchModel` in `FindItemsToReindex`, but instead are generating a collection of
 additional items that will need reindexing based on the modification of a related `IIndexEventItemModel`.

 ## Helper methods